History Of Veterans Stand Downs

 Stand Downs are collaborative events, coordinated between local Veteran Administration offices, other government agencies, and community agencies who work to meet the evolving needs of our Veterans.

 The first Stand Down was organized in 1988 by a group of Vietnam Veterans in San Diego.
 Since then, Stand Downs have been used as an effective tool in reaching out to Veterans, reaching more than 200,000 Veterans and their family members between 1994-2000.

 Stand Down is aprogram that was conceived from the ground up specifically for Veterans.
 It is designed to transform the despair and immobility of into the momentum necessary to get into recovery, to resolve legal issues, to seek employment, to access health services and benefits, to reconnect with the community and to get off the streets.

-The first Stand Down, under the auspices of the Vietnam Veterans of San Diego (VVSD), was to provide coordinated, comprehensive services to Veterans in need over a three-day period at one site.
-This service model was designed to bridge many of the physical and psychological barriers between service providers and recipients.
-Primary emphasis was placed on the creation of a community in which homeless Veterans are treated with respect and given the opportunity to relax, interact and form ties with peers and volunteers while receiving much needed specific services.
-Stand Down has helped thousands of Veterans since its inception.
+The first Stand Down, under the auspices of the Vietnam Veterans of San Diego (VVSD), provided coordinated, comprehensive services to Veterans in need over a three-day period at one site.
+The intent was to bridge many of the physical and psychological barriers between service providers and recipients.
+Primary emphasis was placed on the creation of a community in which Veterans are treated with respect and given the opportunity to relax, interact and form ties with peers and volunteers while receiving much needed specific services.
+Stand Downs across the nation have helped thousands of Veterans since its inception.